sridaranathiyappan/forumsri/Digitalpayment.md

 Each interaction in a Mobile Payments scenario involves a number of entities.
 In order to make it clear who the actors are, the following roles are defined:

 ### Payer
-- the entity sending value in a transaction.
+- The entity sending value in a transaction.

 ### Payee
-- the entity receiving value in a transaction.
+- The entity receiving value in a transaction.

 ### Buyer
-- an entity purchasing a product or service.
+- An entity purchasing a product or service.

 ### Merchant
-- an entity that is offering a product or service for sale.
+- An entity that is offering a product or service for sale.

 ### payment processor
-- an entity that is responsible for transferring value between entities and generating verifiable digital receipts.
+- An entity that is responsible for transferring value between entities and generating verifiable digital receipts.

 ## Credentials
 - In order to interact, an entity may require one or more pieces of information from another entity.
 Each of these pieces of information, which may be digitally signed by a 3rd party, are called a credential.
 The following credentials are commonly used throughout this document: